sanayvarghese/html_x_googlesheet/README.md

 Step 10: Now Everthing is Ready !!
 Send Data from the html form to Google Sheets
 ```

-If you have any doubt about the setup you can reffer our [blog post](https://docs.sanayvarghese.tk)
+If you have any doubt about the setup you can reffer our video tutorial in [blog post](https://docs.sanayvarghese.tk) or send a email to helloto.sanay@gmail.com

 <br/>